CamelCaseCam/GIL/docs/source/GIL/Target organisms.rst

 Target organisms
 ================
-Currently, GIL supports Saccharomyces Cerevisiae (baker's yeast), Pichia, and E.coli as compilation targets.
+Currently, GIL supports Saccharomyces Cerevisiae (baker's yeast), Pichia, E.coli, and Humans as compilation targets.

 To specify a target, use ``#target Organism``.
 GIL also supports using multiple names for the same organism.
 To add a name for an organism, add the organism's name.gilEncoding to the CompilationTargets folder.
 Add ``goto`` the name of the file with the full codon encodings for the organism.